jonemo/blog.jonasneubert.com/_posts/2019-10-29-ladder-logic.md

 While researching PLC vendors and programming softwares, I got the impression that while ladder logic is the most popular IEC-61131-3 language in the United States, Structured Text is the most common in Europe[^5].
 If you want to tinker with Structured Text, you can download a trial version of the [CODESYS programming software](https://www.codesys.com/products/codesys-engineering/development-system.html) for free.
-CODESYS is used either directly or "under the hood" by many European PLC vendors as their programming tool, but also tries to address the hobbyist market with tools like [CODESYS for Raspberry Pi](https://store.codesys.com/codesys-control-for-raspberry-pi-sl.html?___store=en).
+CODESYS is used either directly or "under the hood" by many European PLC vendors as their programming tool, but also addresses the hobbyist market with tools like [CODESYS for Raspberry Pi](https://store.codesys.com/codesys-control-for-raspberry-pi-sl.html?___store=en).

 Compared to other programming languages, usage of the IEC-61131-3 languages seems like the Wild West.
 The [PLCopen organization](https://en.wikipedia.org/wiki/PLCopen) (not to be confused with the [openPLC](https://hackaday.com/2016/06/07/openplc-is-ready-for-hacking/) project) has tried to address this by publishing a set of [coding guidelines and a library of generic building blocks](https://plcopen.org/software-construction-guidelines).

 On the higher end of the PLC market, you will find some brands that allow programming in C++ and [even in Matlab](https://www.beckhoff.com/english.asp?twincat/twincat-3-xa-language-support-matlab-simulink.htm?id=1893323818933262).
-The latter makes a lot of sense to me: Matlab and its [Simulink](https://en.wikipedia.org/wiki/Simulink) plugin are a powerful tool for developing control strategies (e.g. by tuning PID loops), and PLCs commonly execute control strategies as part of the programmable logic.

 On the very low end of the market, some PLCs and PLC-like systems come with non-standard programming tools aimed at beginners and projects with basic requirements.